braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 alias: "/dnd/overview/"
 channel: email
 page_order: 0
-description: "This article covers how to set up and properly use the drag-and-drop editor for email messages."
+description: "This article covers how to set up and use the drag-and-drop editor for email messages."
 tool:
   - Campaigns
   - Canvas